-- Providing strategic guidance on ways to maintain and enhance relationships at Queen's Park and in the ridings - Helping to make MPP contacts - Providing training support for recruitment of spokespersons

-- Consulting with PEO on chapter needs: ways to reach key contacts; recommended strategies for MPP communications, hosting events, etc.; and identifying opportunities to meet with local MPPs on regulatory issues - Working with PEO's legal/regulatory services to help red flag upcoming policy directions and develop positioning - Working with PEO's policy/communications services on development of key messages on regulatory issues and profile-building opportunities (events, media, etc.)
+- Providing strategic guidance on ways to maintain and enhance relationships at Queen's Park and in the ridings - Helping to make MPP contacts - Providing training support for recruitment of spokespersons - Consulting with PEO on chapter needs: ways to reach key contacts; recommended strategies for MPP communications, hosting events, etc.; and identifying opportunities to meet with local MPPs on regulatory issues - Working with PEO's legal/regulatory services to help red flag upcoming policy directions and develop positioning - Working with PEO's policy/communications services on development of key messages on regulatory issues and profile-building opportunities (events, media, etc.)

-Contact information for the Government Liaison Program Manager, RCC and the Government Relations Consultant can be found at the list of key contacts at Appendix 1.
+Contact information for the Government Liaison Programs Manager and the Government Relations Consultant can be found at the list of key contacts at Appendix 1.

-Note: When contacting the external Government Relations Consultant (Howard Brown, howard@brown-cohen.com), it is paramount to copy PEO's Government Liaison Programs Manager (Jeannette Chau, jchau@peo.on.ca).
+Note: When contacting the Government Relations Consultant (Howard Brown, howard@brown-cohen.com), please copy PEO's Government Liaison Programs Manager (Jeannette Chau, ichau@peo.on.ca)